evolutionphil/Mega-Radio-discover-user/replit.md

 ## Overview

-Mega Radio is a full-stack web radio streaming application designed for TV and large screen interfaces.
-It offers access to global radio stations from over 238 countries, categorized by genres and countries.
-The application aims to provide intuitive onboarding, station discovery, favorites management, and continuous audio playback, all optimized for an immersive television experience.
+Mega Radio is a full-stack web radio streaming application designed for TV and large screen interfaces, offering access to global radio stations from over 238 countries.
+It aims to provide intuitive onboarding, station discovery, favorites management, and continuous audio playback, optimized for an immersive television experience.
 The project's ambition is to deliver a high-quality radio streaming service on smart TVs with significant market potential.

 ## User Preferences